privacytools/.github/CODE_OF_CONDUCT.md

 acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 Members of the official team are required to disclose any interests that may conflict against the interests of the privacytools.io website and/or community.

-If a team member has a private interest (for example, a job at a company which is listed or wants to be listed on the privacytools website), then it is seen as their duty to disclose this interest.
+If a team member has a private interest (e.g., a job at a company which is either listed or wants to be listed on PrivacyTools), then it is that team member's duty to disclose their affiliation.

-If, after disclosure, it is decided by the team that there is indeed a conflict of interest, then the team member in question's voting power about that subject(for example, the vpn section) shall be removed.
+After the disclosure, if it is decided by the other team members that there is a conflict of interest, that team member shall forfeit their right to vote on issues regarding their employer.
-In short, when a team member has a conflict of interest, they may no longer vote about the subject they are conflicted about

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions